-It’s oyster season in San Francisco!
-And, along with the dungeness crab season that comes later in November, it is one of my favorite times of year in the Bay Area!
+It's oyster season in San Francisco!
+And, along with the Dungeness crab season that comes later in November, it is one of my favorite times of the year in the Bay Area!
 San Francisco is lucky to have oysters all year round, but at this time of year, there are far more varieties to choose from.
 I wanted to share my favorites so here are 5 places to eat oysters in San Francisco.

 And maybe, just maybe, if you hit all these places, maybe you'll end up with enough pearls to make a necklace as my friend and illustrator Carrie Campbell depicts below (thanks Carrie!).